- What are 10 Smart Contracts Use Cases?

 Use Case #10: Stocktaking

-Supply chain management are another area of business that can benefit from blockchain-based smart contracts.
+Supply chain management is another area of business that can benefit from blockchain-based smart contracts.
 Internet of Things devices could be used throughout the supply chain to record each step a product takes.

 Smart contract supply chains could theoretically virtually eliminate in-house theft as managers would be able to trace a missing product back to the exact time and place that it went missing.